 Theodore Sachs was born in what is today Daugavpils, Latvia (then in Russia) in 1868 to a Russian-Jewish family.
 He received a law degree from the Imperial New Russian University of Odessa (Odessa National University) in Ukraine.
-Sachs immigrated to the U.S. following his graduation in 1891.

-Arriving in Chicago, Sachs chose to study medicine at the College of Physicians and Surgeons (now the University of Illinois Medical College) with specialization in pulmonary disease.
-Living with his aunt, he studied English by night and paid for his degree by both working at the school and for Hart, Schaffner and Marx as a sewing machine operator.
+Sachs immigrated to the U.S. following his graduation in 1891.Or.
+Theodore B. Sachs aunt, he studied English by night and paid for his degree by both working at the school and for Hart, Schaffner and Marx as a sewing machine operator.
 After graduating in 1895, he became house physician at Michael Reese Hospital, and two years he later opened his own practice to serve the poor near Hull House at Halsted Street and Roosevelt Road (then known as 12th Street).
 His office was at the heart of one of Chicago's most significant and vital immigrant communities, mere blocks from the notable Maxwell Street vendor district, which was then the geographic center of the city's population.